-The event is scheduled to start at 5pm with the King formally unveiling a statue of HM King Chulalongkorn holding his son, Prince Siriraj Kakudhabhandu, who died aged two, and for whom the hospital is named.
+The event is scheduled to start at 5pm with the King formally unveiling the statue of HM King Chulalongkorn holding his son, Prince Siriraj Kakudhabhandu, who died at age of two and for whom the hospital is named.

-The event will be broadcast live via Radio Thailand.
+The event would be broadcast via Radio Thailand.

-Dr Udom said the King's health is improving step by step but that he requires continuous physical therapy, while Her Majesty the Queen's condition has returned to normal and she is now able to walk.
+Dr Udom added the King's health is developing step by step but that he requires continuous physical therapy while Her Majesty the Queen's condition has returned to normal and she is now able to walk.